Irina-Ivanovitch/Bunker-Stary_Yar/README.md

 Mapping of an underground bunker, with more than 200 loot points in Military Tiers-3.

-Opening the bunker does require a key.
+Opening the bunker requires an access card.

 1- The Bunker_Stary_Yar_Key.dze file allows you via DayzEditor Loader to put this mapping on your server.